whtsao/Beji-MEL-BEM/README.md

 Eulerian step solves mixed type boundary value problem by boundary element method
 - Linear element used for boundary integral
-- Kinematic and dynamic boundary condition for free surface
+- Kinematic and dynamic boundary conditions for free surface
 - Impermeable boundary condition for wave maker and bottom
 - Radiation condition for absorption side